 MIT could not determine what percent of this income was derived from federally funded inventions.
 According to TLO’s Director, about 90 percent of the money MIT receives in licensing royalties each year comes from about 10 percent of its licenses.

 And so on.
 The universities sit on a pile of patents, make most of their money from a very few licenses, and everything else is roadkill.
-The numbers–all the inventions, patents, licenses, startups–represent waste effort.
-While the claimed effort is that university administrative involvement is necessary for inventions to get developed into products, and without products there can be no use, and without use no public benefit, and without public benefit, why federal research “investments” are wasted–it’s actually the case that things go the other way.
+The numbers–all the inventions, patents, licenses, startups–represent mostly waste effort, waste expense, waste delay, waste moral high-horse exclusion of everyone else.
+The claimed effort is that university administrative involvement is somehow essential for research inventions to get developed into products, and without products there can be no use (as if all use must first have commercial product), and without products, there can be no public benefit, and without public benefit, why those federal research “investments” are wasted.
+That’s the argument, to the extent there is even an argument and it’s not all spin without regard for the truth.
+It’s actually the case that things mostly go the other way.
 The administrators, by putting tens of thousands of research inventions behind patent paywalls, waste research opportunities for collaboration, for use, and from widespread use the impetus for development, for standards, for greater investment by industry.

 Almost anything by way of a brilliant research discovery can be put to use without university bureaucrats, without patents, or with patents without a monopoly position held by a single commercial entity, or if with such a position without encumbering all the claims within a given patent, or even if so, only encumbering all those claims for only time enough for the licensee to choose what they will develop and freeing all the rest.
 In the case of inventions in medicinal chemistry, a single patent (or a patent family of continuations, divisionals, and continuations in part) may claim thousands of molecules, multiple methods of making these molecules and others like them, and multiple applications of the molecules, multiple means of delivering the molecules, and combinations of the claimed molecules with other molecules.
 A drug company might pick on molecule, one method, one application for its investment.
 But the rest of the invention remains off limits, behind a patent monopoly paywall created by a deal between a university administrator and a company.